dannycastroaudio/itp/Midterm/README.md

 }
 ````

+At this point I had read all of the instructions, so I made sure to adjust my sketch to be scalable to a 400x400 canvas, and actually follow set x and y coordinates.
+Basically a 16x16 where each unit = 25 units if scaled.
+I thought that was the easiest way.

-im gonna try to be more accurate to my sketch now
+Now, im gonna try to be more accurate on P5.js to my new sketch

 ````
 function setup()